 Officers routinely tell drivers that their breath tests are “over the limit.”
 This can pressure some drivers to plead to the OVI charge, as the drivers feel there is no sense in contesting their breath test results.
 If you find yourself with these feelings, do not despair.
 A breath test machine uses complex algorithms and formulas in order to produce its results.
 These results “assume” certain facts are true when making these calculations.
 Police officers administering breath tests must follow certain procedures in order to help improve the accuracy of the results.
 But there are a number of facts or circumstances that can affect the accuracy of the testing machine.

-The attorneys at Suhre & Associates, LLC are here to help Dayton drivers charged with an OVI-related offense.
+The criminal attorneys at Suhre & Associates, LLC are here to help Dayton drivers charged with an OVI-related offense.
 Even if the police or prosecutors suggest your case is unwinnable, do not give up hope before speaking with Suhre & Associates.
 We know how to defend against OVI charges and can help increase your chances of getting a “not guilty” verdict.
 Contact us today at (937) 531-0435.